cyberlabsai/cryptography-go/README.md

 # Encrypt, Decrypt and Sign data in Go

-This is the source code of a talk presented in [Cryptofriday 2](https://www.meetup.com/CryptoFriday/events/265414670/) event in Florianópolis.
+This is the source code of a talk presented in [Hackweek](https://www.sympla.com.br/hackweek__872352) online event.

 The source code has the follow structure: